haptork/easyLambda/_docs/03-hello-world.md

   .build();
 {% endhighlight %}

-Let us dissect this data-flow.
+Let us dissect this dataflow.
 We throw a bunch of tuples to the fromMem function in an initializer list.
 Each tuple provides a row with two columns.
 The map unit then adds the two columns and passes the result along with input numbers.